joao-borrego/cripto/project/SP/README.md

 - Because we are using the "secure" cookie attribute to limit cookie use to SSL-protected requests (`cookieProps="https"` in shibboleth2.xml `Sessions` element), which is highly advisable for any site intended to be SSL protected, the HTTP and HTTPS requests will bounce between each other it non-SSL access isn't blocked [[3]].
 This was accomplished with the `Redirect` field on `group9.csc.com.conf`.

 - According to the official documentation of Shibboleth the access resctriction to the protected resource can be set using the `RequestMapper` element in shibboleth2.xml.
-But because we are using apache as a web server, this WILL NOT work due to Apache's interal design [[1]], thus enabling the shibboleth module on apache virtual hosts config files.
+But because we are using apache as a web server, this **will not** work due to Apache's interal design [[1]], thus enabling the shibboleth module on apache virtual hosts config files.

 Next: [IdP]

+### References

+1. [Shibboleth Native SP for Apache Official Documentation][1], as of 22-01-2018
+1. [University of Oxford's Installation Guide for Shibboleth SP with Apache][2], as of 22-01-2018
+1. [Shibboleth Native SP Looping][3], as of 22-01-2018

 [1]: https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPApacheConfig
 [2]: https://help.it.ox.ac.uk/iam/federation/shibsp-apache-howto